 7. Engineered Wood

 Engineered wood is better than laminate, because its base is made of sturdier plywood, which resists more water.
-You probably would not want to install engineered wood in a frequently used bathroom with a shower, but for a guest powder room or half-bath it’s not a bad choice.
+You probably would not want to install engineered wood in a frequently used bathroom with a shower, but for a guest powder room or half-bath it’s not a bad choice for bathroom flooring.

 6. Linoleum Tile